 Maria Eichhorn’s artistic projects are usually processual in nature and aspire to illuminate and transform existing social orders.

 Maria Eichhorn was born in Bamberg in 1962 and lives in Berlin.
 She studied with Karl Horst Hödicke at the Berlin University of the Arts between 1984 and 1990.
-She has been teaching as a professor since 1999, initially as a guest professor at the California Institute of the Arts in Valencia and since 2003 at the Zurich University of the Arts.
+Since 1999, she has taught, initially as a guest professor at the California Institute of the Arts in Santa Clarita and, since 2003, as a professor at the Zurich University of the Arts.

 Among the awards Maria Eichhorn has received for her work are the George Maciunas Prize (1992), the Arnold Bode Prize of the City of Kassel (2002), and the Paolo Bozzi Prize for Ontology of the University of Turin (2018).
-From 2018 to 2020 she was a Georg Simmel grant recipient as well as a fellow at the Käte Hamburger Center for Advanced Study in the Humanities “Law as Culture” of the Bonn University, which, in cooperation with the Department of Art History, housed her Rose Valland Institute.
-Since 2020, Eichhorn has been a research fellow of the Berlin Artistic Research Grant Programme.
-In 2021 she will receive the Käthe Kollwitz Prize of the Academy of Arts in Berlin.
+From 2018 to 2020, she was a Georg Simmel grant recipient as well as a Fellow at the Käte Hamburger Center for Advanced Study in the Humanities “Law as Culture” of the at the University of Bonn, which, in cooperation with the Department of Art History, housed her Rose Valland Institute.
+From 2020 to 2021, Maria Eichhorn was a Research Fellow of the Berlin Artistic Research Grant Programme.
+In 2021, she received the Käthe Kollwitz Prize awarded by the Academy of Arts in Berlin.